thradams/cake/manual.md

 ###  C99 \_Bool
-When compiling to C89 _Bool is replaced by int.
+When compiling to C89 _Bool is replaced by unsigned char.

 ```c
 //line comments